Richnuts/Google-Cybersecurity-Professional-Certificate/README.md

 ## 📜 About the Certificate
 The Google Cybersecurity Professional Certificate equips learners with foundational and in-demand cybersecurity skills, preparing them for roles in the cybersecurity domain.
 Topics include:
-- Foundations of Cybersecurity
+- Foundations of Cybersecurity — Explore the cybersecurity profession, including significant events that led to the development of the cybersecurity field and its continued importance to organizational operations.
+Learn about entry-level cybersecurity roles and responsibilities.

-- Play It Safe: Manage Security Risks
+- Play It Safe: Manage Security Risks — Identify how cybersecurity professionals use frameworks and controls to protect business operations, and explore common cybersecurity tools.

-- Connect and Protect: Networks and Network Security
+- Connect and Protect: Networks and Network Security — Gain an understanding of network-level vulnerabilities and how to secure networks.

-- Tools of the Trade: Linux and SQL
+- Tools of the Trade: Linux and SQL — Explore foundational computing skills, including communicating with the Linux operating system through the command line and querying databases with SQL.
+(This is the course you just completed.
+Well done!)

-- Assets, Threats, and Vulnerabilities
+- Assets, Threats, and Vulnerabilities — Learn about the importance of security controls and developing a threat actor mindset to protect and defend an organization’s assets from various threats, risks, and vulnerabilities.

-- Sound the Alarm: Detection and Response
+- Sound the Alarm: Detection and Response — Understand the incident response lifecycle and practice using tools to detect and respond to cybersecurity incidents.

-- Automate Cybersecurity Tasks with Python
+- Automate Cybersecurity Tasks with Python — Explore the Python programming language and write code to automate cybersecurity tasks.

-- Put It to Work: Prepare for Cybersecurity Jobs
+- Put It to Work: Prepare for Cybersecurity Jobs — Learn about incident classification, escalation, and ways to communicate with stakeholders.
+This course closes out the program with tips on how to engage with the cybersecurity community and prepare for your job search.

 ---